skyfielders/python-skyfield/skyfield/documentation/positions.rst

 oriented along the axes of the International Celestial Reference System (ICRS).

-The ICRS is a higher-accuracy replacement for the old J2000 reference system, which was defined by the orientation of the Earth’s mean equator on 2000 January 1 — raising the problem that we only know the Earth’s orientation to a certain precision.
+The ICRS is a higher-accuracy replacement for the old J2000 reference system.
-By contrast, the ICRS defines its axes using the positions of very distant quasars, so its precision can improve each decade as radio telescopes become more sensitive and measure quasar positions ever more accurately.
+It’s defined using the positions of very distant quasars, so its precision can improve each decade as radio telescopes measure quasar positions ever more accurately.

 If you want to interact directly with ICRS |xyz| coordinates, here is where its axes point:

-* *x-axis* — Aims at the Vernal Equinox’s position on 2000 January 1,
+* *x-axis* — Aims at 2000 January 1 position of the Vernal Equinox,
-  which is defined more technically as the ascending node of the ecliptic on the celestial equator.
+  which is defined more technically as the ascending node of the ecliptic on the mean celestial equator.
-  Ancient astronomers called this “the first point of Ares” but precession has gradually moved it into the constellation Pisces.
+  Ancient astronomers called this “the first point of Ares” but precession has gradually shifted it into the constellation Pisces.

 * *y-axis* — Aims at the point 90° east of the Vernal Equinox along the celestial equator,